Outcomes-Oriented ESE ToolkitNew toolkit guides CA counties in moving programming, contracting, and data practices towards an outcomes orientation

 This course will provide an introduction to social and environmental impact analysis – that is, how to understand through reporting about it that has been produced by others.

 Throughout 2017, Third Sector and its partners have delivered improved outcomes for vulnerable Americans while accelerating the nation’s transition to a performance-driven social sector.
 With over $1 trillion in public funding dedicated to social issues each year, our work provides catalytic implementation support that enables communities to effectively address problems such as lack of meaningful jobs, recidivism, and overuse of foster care.
-See below for highlights on how Third Sector moved over $260M in total public funding to outcomes in 2017 and is leading the effort to implement
+See below for highlights on how Third Sector moved over $260M in total public funding to outcomes in 2017 and is leading the effort to implement solutions so

 King County partners with Ballmer Group to expand access to outpatient mental health and addiction treatment